CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

   2. System stores the survey responses in the user's profile.
   3. System uses the survey data to generate personalized course and program recommendations.
 * **User Story 3: Course Recommendations Carousel**
-  1. User sees a "Recommended Courses" section on their dashboard.
+  1. User sees a 'Recommended Courses' section on their dashboard.
   2. User swipes right on a course card to indicate interest or swipes left to indicate disinterest.
   3. System updates the user's preferences based on their swipes and refines the recommendations accordingly.
   4. System loads new course cards in the carousel based on the updated recommendations.